 Pembina Village Shopping Centre is a seven-building shopping centre constructed between 1985 and 1994.
-Located on Pembina Highway, a major Winnipeg thoroughfare to the University of Manitoba, the largest Manitoba student campus, Pembina Village Shopping Centre has good exposure with high traffic volume.
+Located on Pembina Highway, a major Winnipeg thoroughfare to the University of Manitoba, the largest student campus in Manitoba, Pembina Village Shopping Centre has excellent exposure with high traffic volume.
 Pembina Village Shopping Centre is comprised of 132,259 square feet of leasable area and is 100.0% occupied by tenants such as Winners, JYSK, Penningtons and Applebee's.
 Pembina Village Shopping Centre has 634 parking stalls for a ratio of 4.8 stalls per 1,000 square feet of leasable area.